n7space/asn1scc.IDE/docs/building.md

  * [for development] Separate Qt Creator for editing source

 ## Compilation
- 1. Checkout desired plugin version
+ 1. Checkout the desired plugin version
- 2. Create folder for build
+ 2. Create folder for the build
- 3. Go into build dir and execute `qmake -r <path to plugin source>/asn1acn.pro <qmake options>`, see below for available options
+ 3. Go into the build directory and execute `qmake -r <path to plugin source>/asn1acn.pro <QMake options, OPTION=VALUE>`, see below for available options
  4. Build plugin (`make` on Linux, `bjam`/`nmake` on Windows etc.)
  5. Qt Creator selected during `qmake` run should have plugin installed

 ## Building using Qt Creator
  1. Open `asn1acn.pro` in Qt Creator
- 2. Configure build using options below
+ 2. Configure the build using options below

 ## QMake options
-While configuring build two options need to be set properly for plugin to build:
+While configuring the build two options need to be set properly for plugin to build properly:
- * `QTC_SOURCE` - path to Qt Creator source
+ * `QTC_SOURCE` - path to Qt Creator's source
  * `QTC_BUILD` - path to Qt Creator's build

 If not provided, Linux defaults will be used (`/opt/qt-creator-dev/qt-creator` and `/opt/qt-creator-dev/build-debug`), which might result in multiple compilation errrors (missing includes etc.).

 ## Executing tests
-To run unit tests of plugin, execute Qt Creator with `-test "ASN.1/ACN"` option.
+To run unit tests of the plugin, execute Qt Creator with `-test "ASN.1/ACN"` option.
-Executing tests in "release" mode requires Qt Creator to be built with `CONFIG+=release BUILD_TESTS=1` qmake options.
+Executing tests in "release" mode requires Qt Creator to be built with `CONFIG+=release BUILD_TESTS=1` QMake options.

 ## Updating Travis
-Travis task executes plugin's unit tests, which requires proper build of Qt Creator, which is not distributed.
+Travis task executes plugin's unit tests, which requires specific build of Qt Creator, which is not distributed.
 Developers need to update Travis environment each time supported Qt Creator version is changed.
  1. Create Ubuntu 14.04 machine with g++, make and 7z packages
  2. Install proper Qt package (recommended - [ppa:beineri](https://launchpad.net/~beineri))